Aningsk/Disk_Test/README.md

 I'm a Chinese newbie programmer without any VPN @\_@

 ##Version Mark
+* v1.4 (2016-01-20)
+    If something is getting wrong such as IOEception, user can know that.
+    DiskSize means /data size, not /sdcard.
+If necessary I can change it.
+    All file created by the APP will be saved in "DiskTest" folder.
 * v1.3.2 (2016-01-19)
     Decimal format as 0.000000 in the TestResult.txt
     Adjust some strings.